lmeijdam/rs-pwa-angular-demo/DEMO.md

 lite-server (will run by default on 3000)
 ````
 > Note; It's actually one of the requested features to let the Service worker work correctly with ng serve --prod; https://github.com/angular/angular-cli/issues/9869.

+### Angular Console
+Due to a bug in the latest version, it is not possible yet to do the creation with the Angular Console; https://github.com/nrwl/angular-console/issues/719.
+Nevertheless, it is possible to add the VS Code plugin; https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console.

+A new project can be created on the same way explained with the CLI.

 ### Validation